 Department: Dean's Office

-The Department of Biological Sciences at California State University San Marcos seeks a part-time lecturer for Spring 2018 to teach BIOL 321 - Human Physiology.
-The candidate should have experience in teaching in related fields.
+The College of Humanities, Arts, Behavioral and Social Sciences (CHABSS) Dean’s Office at California State University San Marcos seeks a part-time lecturer for academic year 2018/19 to teach ID 170-5 - Chicanx Studies.

 Preference will be given to applicants with demonstrated commitment to diversity and/or intercultural competence with diverse groups in relation to teaching.

-Timeline: A review of applications will begin on January 3, 2018; however, the position will remain open until filled.
+Timeline: A review of applications will begin June 1, 2018; however, the position will remain open until filled.

 The University is particularly interested in candidates who have experience working with students from diverse backgrounds and a demonstrated commitment to improving access to higher education for under-represented groups.

 CSUSM has been designated as a Hispanic Serving Institution (HSI) and an Asian American Native American Pacific Islander Serving Institution (AANAPISI) and was recently named one of the top 32 Colleges most friendly to junior faculty by the Collaborative on Academic Careers in Higher Education.
 Visit https://www.csusm.edu/facultyopportunities for more information.

 California State University San Marcos is an Affirmative Action/Equal Opportunity Employer that is strongly committed to promoting diversity in all areas of the campus community.
 We consider qualified applicants for employment without regard to age, physical or mental disability, gender or sex, genetic information, gender identity, gender expression, marital status, medical condition, nationality, race or ethnicity, religion or religious creed, sexual orientation, and veteran or military status.